Creatine is one of the most popular supplements used to bring about improvements in athletic performance.

 Although much of the focus is on the impact creatine has on the muscles, it may also impact the brain.

 In the same way that the muscles, the brain stores phosphocreatine and also uses ATP to function.

 Therefore, it has been suggested that creatine supplementation may impact brain health and function.

-Creatine supplementation has been linked with improving a number of neurological conditions such as Alzheimer’s, Huntington’s, and Parkinson’s (14).
+Creatine supplementation has improved several neurological conditions such as Alzheimer’s, Huntington’s, and Parkinson’s (14).